-Level of service Performance measures 2022/23 result 2023/24 target 2023/24 result Comments We will provide a Land Information Memoranda service 10 Day Statutory timeframes are met 93% 100% 83% 2,796 (83%) of 3,388 LIMS were issued within the 10-day statutory timeframe for 2023/24.
-The final quarter has been exceptional with 799 of 806 LIMs (99%) being issued on-time or early.
+Level of service Performance measures 2022/23 result 2023/24 target 2023/24 result Comments We will provide a Land Information Memoranda service 10 Day Statutory timeframes are met 93% 100% 83% 2,796 (83%) of 3,388 LIMS were issued withi the 10-day statutory timeframe for 2023/24.
+The final quarter has been exceptional with 799 of 806 LIMs (99%) being issued on-time o early.
 This lifted overall performance to 83% for the year.
-The team had been through a restructure and were short staffed during the first 3x quarters, which flowed through to the first part of the last quarter, however, now have the ability to delive to target again.
+The team had been through a restructure and were short staffed during the first 3x quarters, which flowed through to the first part of the last quarter, however, now have the ability to delivi to target again.
 Democracy Services We provide opportunities for the community to participate in decision making.
-Percentage of residents who are satisfied or neutral with the way the Council involves the public in decision-making processes.
-55% 61% 51% The 2023/24 result fron the annual residents' survey was 51%, down from 55% in 2022/23.
+Percentage of residents who are satisfied or neutral with the way the council involves the public in decision- making processes.
+55% 61% 51% The 2023/24 result from the annual residents' survey was 51%, dowr from 55% in 2022/23.
+We are constantly looking for new ways to engage with our communities to make it easier and more exciting, to help motivate people to participate in council decision making.
+One area we will focus on next year is our online community, we are doing a big push to increase our resident database and to offer more simple ways to give quick feedback or proposed council work